drvic10k/bootstrap-sortable/README.md

 When you add table rows or whole table from client side, use `$.bootstrapSortable(applyLast)` function to add sortability to parts/tables that were not present at document.ready.
 Use optional paramater `applyLast=true` if you want to preserve the last used sorting.

+After sorting a column, the table triggers an event `sorted`.

 ####Optional attributes: